JusticeLink-A2SV/JusticeLink/README.md

 5. **Matching System:** An algorithm that matches users with attorneys based on their needs and the attorneys' expertise.
 6. **Feedback and Rating System:** Users can rate and leave feedback for attorneys and services they receive.
 7. **Text and Video Chat:** Integrated text and video chat functionality to facilitate communication between users and attorneys.
-8. **AI Chat Bot:** An AI-powered chat bot to provide preliminary legal advice and assist users in navigating the platform.
+8. **AI Chat Bot:** An AI-powered chatbot to provide preliminary legal advice and assist users in navigating the platform.

 ## Target Users
 - **Primary Users:** Low-income individuals in need of affordable legal services, attorneys willing to offer affordable or pro bono services, and legal aid organizations.